syncfusion-content/maui-docs/MAUI/Calendar/accessibility.md

 # Accessibility in .NET Maui SfCalendar

-Enhance .NET MAUI Calendar's accessibility with user-friendly design, ensuring inclusive features for seamless navigation and usability for all users.
+Enhance .NET MAUI Calendar's accessibility with a user-friendly design, ensuring inclusive features for seamless navigation and usability for all users.
 Please find the table of elements along with their formats and examples.

 ## Month View